Marc Messier: Awards

 Messier's most productive year was in 1988 in which he won two Gemini awards for best lead male role and best male supporting role for his participation in Lance et Compte and Les Voisins.
 His role in Les Boys also gave nominations for best male actor in the Jutras awards in 1999 and 2002.

 Messier was awarded with the Meritorious Service Cross with the Canada Day honours list of 2017.
 The citation reads "Having earned a Guinness World Record in 2006 for the longest-running theatrical play with the same cast, Michel Côté, Marcel Gauthier and Marc Messier are undisputed ambassadors of Quebec theatre.
 With over 3 300 performances of Broue, a one-of-a-kind play reflecting Quebec popular culture, they have made us laugh and have introduced an entire generation to the wonderful world of theatre."

+Messier was appointed to the Order of Canada in June 2023 with the rank of Officer.